Reading Time: 7 minutes

 Many students will use your social media accounts to keep up to date with campus and community events.
 But it’s important to be strategic about what news you share.
 Filter your updates according to the interests and motivations of your target audience.

-Here’s an excellent example from English Studies Institute (ESI), a school that promises students both exemplary English language instruction and opportunities to immerse themselves in the exciting San Francisco and Greater Bay Area.
+Here’s an excellent example from the English Studies Institute (ESI).
+This school promises students exemplary English language instruction and opportunities to immerse themselves in the exciting San Francisco and Greater Bay Area.

 language school social media strategy